InfinityIntegral/SGEXTN/README.md

 		- [ ] scroll view
 		- [ ] touch receiver
 		- [ ] cute squishy vesicles
-	- [ ] SGEXTN type indicator properties
-	- [ ] function to get lowest child component
+	- [ ] SGEXTN set parent and get parent functions
 	- [ ] getter and setter methods for properties
 - [ ] file system usage
      - [ ] SGXFileReader (struct allowing reading of all SGEXTN and C++ primitives from files with index seeking)